Liouville hypersurfaces and connect sum cobordisms: Notation and definitions

-with respect to the orientation on $M$.
-By analyzing this equation, we are led to the following proposition, the 3-dimensional case of which was first observed in \cite{Giroux:Convex}, while the general case was described in \cite[\S 2.2]{CGHH10}.
+for $k \geq 1$.
+By analyzing this equation, we are led to the following proposition, the 3-dimensional case of which was first observed in \cite{Giroux:Convex}.

 \begin{prop} In the above notation, $\Gamma_{S}$ is a closed, non-empty, codimension-1 submanifold of $S$.
-When oriented as the boundary of $S^{+}$, it is a codimension-2 contact submanifold of $\Mxi$.
-The positive region $S^{+}$ oriented by $X$ (and negative region $S^{-}$ oriented by $-X$) of $(S,X)$ is non-empty. \end{prop}
+When oriented as the boundary of $S^{+}$, it is a non-empty codimension-2 contact submanifold of $\Mxi$.
+Possibly after multiplying $\alpha$ by a non-vanishing function, the restriction of $d\alpha$ to $S^{+}$ ($S^{-}$) with a collar neighborhood of its boundary removed is symplectic with respect to its positive (resp. negative) orientation inherited from the inclusion in $S$. \end{prop}

-By further modifying the contact form in a tubular neighborhood of the hypersurface $S$, the positive and negative regions of $S$ (oriented appropriately, with collar neighborhoods of their boundaries removed) can be seen to inherit symplectic forms from the ambient contact manifold as in Definition \ref{Def:Hypersurface}.
-See \cite[\S 2.2]{CGHH10}.